olympei/platform-k8-gitops/docs/VALUES-FILES-UPDATE-SUMMARY.md

    - If using **Pod Identity**: Kubernetes uses `eks.amazonaws.com/pod-identity-association-role-arn`
    - If using **IRSA**: Kubernetes uses `eks.amazonaws.com/role-arn`

-3. **No need to modify values files** when switching authentication methods - both annotations are already present with the correct role names
+3. **No need to modify values files** when switching authentication methods - both annotations point to the same role!

 ## Example